Who are we?

-In order to provide you with Services you will need to provide us with certain information in order for us to consider your application, and if you are accepted for our Services, in order for us to meet our contractual obligations to each other.
+In order to provide you with Services you will need to provide us with certain information so that we can process your data in a lawful way.
 In addition, we may contact you by post, telephone, automated voice message, SMS text message, digital messaging application or email.
 For example, we may contact you by the above methods if it appears you are having issues applying or abandon before submitting your application, to provide assistance, to invite you to take part in a survey or ask you to review your online account security/activity to spot suspicious behaviour.
 Please note that we may not be able to continue providing our Services to you if you request that we do not contact you.

 We will ask you whether you would like us: